rjseymour66/rjseymour66.github.io/content/en/docs/web-dev/accessibility/page-structure.md

 ### Asides

 An `<aside>` contains content that is related to the nearby content, or it could be separate like a quote or advertising.
 An `<aside>` element has a role of `complementary`.

+### Articles

+An article is a _particular item_ or a _separate thing_--its any group of content that you could reuse and distribute elsewhere as a self-contained composition in a document:
+- blog post
+- comment
+- news article
+- interactive widget
+- product listing
+- forum post

+Third-party software like RSS feed readers often extracts article content and display it elsewhere.

+### Lists

+Group content in ordered or unordered lists for these additional a11y benefits:
+- Screen readers announce the total number of items in the list, and the index of the current item
+- Screen readers can announce that an item belongs to a list of _n_ items
+- Shortcuts to jump from list to list, item to item
+- Shortcuts to list all lists on a page and access them directly

+## Outline documents with headings

+If you have a complicated page, use headings to create a quick outline:
+- Screen readers announce the content of the heading along with its heading level
+- Don't skip heading levels when nesting
+- Always present the HTML content in order so screen readers can make sense of it
+  - Interface elements that a user should interact with before your content should come first.
+For example, a cookie banner or language selector.
+- If you need to reorder elements, use CSS